 The Pink Tower

-Pink Tower is one of the traditional Montessori materials that is used to promote a child in visual discernment and refining fine motor skills.
-Pink color cubes of different sizes ranging from the biggest cube on the bottom to the smallest on the top form the tower.
-While the child builds the tower through layering the cubes, they acquire an ability to compare sizes, comprehend balance, and improve hand-eye coordination.
-Its soft pink color is beautiful, and the smooth safe edges are ideal for individual play or collective group work.
+Pink Tower is one of the traditional Montessori materials used to promote visual discrimination and fine motor skill development in children.
+Pink wooden cubes of graduated sizes — from the largest cube at the base to the smallest at the top — form a precise tower that challenges children to compare sizes, understand balance, and improve hand-eye coordination.
+Its soft pink color and smooth, safe edges make it ideal for both individual and group work.

 Pink TowerPink Tower